The Ethical and Clinical Implication of Race and Police Interaction - A Cultural Competence Workshop

 - Attendees will able to explain strategies to counteract tense racial interaction and solutions to advise the community

-These webinars offer 4 Live Interactive Continuing Education Credits
+These workshops offer 4 Live Interactive Continuing Education Credits

 Times New Roman